BSC-ES/autosubmit/docs/source/devguide/platforms/index.rst

             asconf.expid, section, exp_data, auth_password = auth_password)

-How to configure a Platforms
+How to configure a Platform
 ------------------------------------

-To set up your platform, you first have to create a new experiment by running the following command - change the platform from Marenostrum to whichever you will use -:
+To set up your platform, you first have to create a new experiment by running the following command:
+|br| *change the platform from MARENOSTRUM5 to whichever you will use*

 ``autosubmit expid -H MARENOSTRUM5 -d "platform test" --minimal``